schemaanalyst/schemaanalyst/README.md

 the range [0, 1].
 This score provides insight into how well the schema's test suite does at exercising the integrity constraints, with higher scores indicating that the test suite is better.
-Although there does not currently exist a objective standard for interpreting this metric, scores between 0.6 and 0.7 (i.e., between 60% and 70%) are generally considered good.
+Although there does not currently exist an objective standard for interpreting this metric, scores between 0.6 and 0.7 (i.e., between 60% and 70%) are generally considered good.
 If your schema's score falls below this level, consider viewing the [Mutation Analysis](#mutation-analysis) section to gain further insight into the types of